-• The last standard pertains to food chain support provided by the wetland to birds.
+• And lastly a standard that pertains to the food chain support function as evaluated by the density of feeding birds.

-- The following slides will summarize whether a particular relative standard was met during each of the last 8 years. - A green dot indicates that the standard was met for a particular year, and a red dot will indicate that the standard was not met. - This slide summarizes the results for water quality. - As a result of it's importance to estuarine health, dissolved oxygen concentration is the water quality variable used to evaluate this standard. - We assess DO by comparing the mean number of hours of continuous hypoxia, DO values <3 mg/l between San Dieguito Wetlands and the reference wetlands. - If mean number of consecutive hours of continuous hypoxia is significantly higher in the San Dieguito Wetlands than in the reference wetland with the highest value, then San Dieguito Wetlands fails to meet the standard. - The values for sequential hours of hypoxia at San Dieguito has been similar to the reference wetlands for the past 8 years and the standard is currently met.
+- The following slides will summarize whether a particular relative standard was met during each of the last 9 years. - A green dot indicates that the standard was met for a particular year, and a red dot will indicate that the standard was not met. - This slide summarizes the results for water quality. - Because of it's importance to estuarine health, dissolved oxygen concentration is the water quality variable used to evaluate this standard. - We assess DO by comparing the mean number of hours of continuous hypoxia, DO values <3 mg/l between San Dieguito Wetlands and the reference wetlands. - If mean number of consecutive hours of continuous hypoxia is significantly higher in the San Dieguito Wetlands than in the reference wetland with the highest value, then San Dieguito Wetlands fails to meet the standard. - The values for sequential hours of hypoxia at San Dieguito has been similar to the reference wetlands for the past 9 years and the standard is currently met.